-- Your Covered Period is 24 weeks from either the day you receive the funds if your payroll is twice a month or less frequently; or Your Alternative Payroll Covered Period is 24 weeks from the date of your first payroll after you receive your funds if your payroll is weekly or bi-weekly. - You may apply for forgiveness as soon as your funds have been spent, you have the ability to document the proceeds, and your lender is able to accept the application. - You have 10 months from the end of your Covered Period to submit your Forgiveness Application. - There are three forms to select from: 3508S, 3508EZ, and 3508. - Your Lender has 60 days from the date of a complete application to submit your request to the SBA and the SBA has 90 days to review the application. - Applications are available at: www.sba.gov/paycheckprotection.
+- Your Covered Period is 24 weeks from either the day you receive the funds if your payroll is twice a month or less frequently; or Your Alternative Payroll Covered Period is 24 weeks from the date of your first payroll after you receive your funds if your payroll is weekly or bi-weekly. - You may apply for forgiveness as soon as your funds have been spent, you have the ability to document the proceeds, and your lender is able to accept the application. - You have 10 months from the end of your Covered Period to submit your Forgiveness Application. - There are three forms to select from: 3508S, 3508EZ, and 3508. - If you were unable to maintain your FTE staffing at pre-Covid-19 levels, there are allowances to achieving full forgiveness: inability to rehire qualified staff, staff opting not to come back to work, and guidance issued by three Federal agencies and/or the Governor. - Your Lender has 60 days from the date of a complete application to submit your request to the SBA and the SBA has 90 days to review the application. - Instructions and Applications are available at: www.sba.gov/paycheckprotection.